ron-rivest/MIT-6.S898-climate-change/projects.md

 * a report on the impact of a progressive carbon tax on energy systems, global emissions, and climate
 * ...

+For inspiration, we recommend students browse our [list of resources](https://github.com/ron-rivest/MIT-6.S898-climate-change/blob/master/resources.md).
 If you are unsure whether a potential topic would be appropriate, feel free to contact the TA (Henri Drake, hdrake at mit.edu).

 The project deadlines are:
 * by ____: identify team and 2-3 possible topics